-Long-lived assets and certain intangible assets are reviewed for impairment whenever events or circumstances indicate the carrying amount of an asset may not be recoverable through undiscounted cash flows from the use of the assets.
+Long-lived assets and certain intangible assets are reviewed for impairment at least annually or more frequently whenever events or changes in circumstances indicate the carrying amount of an asset may not be recoverable through undiscounted cash flows from the use of the assets.
 If such assets are considered to be impaired, the assets are written down to their estimated fair value.
-No indicators of impairment were identified for the years ended December 31, 2020, 2019, and 2018.